 While one can uninstall McAfee Internet Security or McAfee Antivirus software via the Control Panel > Programs & Features applet, the process is many a times unsuccessful.
 Even if it does succeed, it leaves a lot of junk registry and files behind.

-The best way, we found out, is to use the MCPR or McAfee Consume Products Removal Tool.
+The best way, we found out, is to use the MCPR or McAfee Consumer Products Removal Tool.
 In order to completely uninstall the McAfee from your Windows 10/8/7 computer, here is what you can do.

-McAfee Consume Products Removal Tool
+McAfee Consumer Products Removal Tool

-Download McAfee Consume Products Removal Tool or MCPR from the McAfee site and run it.
+Download McAfee Consumer Products Removal Tool or MCPR from the McAfee site and run it.
 Once you agree to the T&Cs, the program will start.
 Strangely enough there is no trigger to uninstall the McAfee program as MCPR automatically detects the McAfee software installed on your computer and uninstalls it for you.